ericmclachlan/Portfolio/README.md

 The purpose of this project was to make it very easy to add new commands to the platform.
 To add a new command, simply add a new class (e.g. YourCommand) that implements ICommand.
 Be sure to set the CommandName property to something like "Your_Command_Name".
 Then, calling "CommandPlatform.exe Your_Command_Name".
 This will invoke YourCommand.ExecuteCommand(...).
 Marking properties of YourCommand with the CommandParameterAttribute will allow you to define parameters for the command, which are validated before control is passed to the ExecuteCommand(...) method.

-# Solution Structure
+# File Structure

-The "source" subdirectory contains the source code to this application.
+The source code, which can be found in the "source" subdirectory, is written in C# and defines a simple console application.

 The main directory is very light with only the project file required by visual studio and two other files.
 - Program.cs, which starts up the command platform and delegates to the invoked commands.